simplecov-ruby/simplecov/README.md

 ## Copyright

 Copyright (c) 2010-2012 Christoph Olszowka.
-See LICENSE for details.
+See MIT-LICENSE for details.